 Cynthia grew up in Minneapolis, Minnesota studying all forms of dance ranging from ballet and jazz to tap dancing on dinner plates.
 She trained professionally in voice, flute and gymnastics as well performed in many musical theatre productions.
 After studying vocal education at Concordia College, Moorhead, Minnesota she came to Canada and joined the staff of the Academy of Performing Arts School (Cambridge, Ontario) where she taught master classes in jazz dance, voice and flute and directed numerous productions internationally.
 Cynthia is a Co-Founder of MOTUS O as well as holds the positions of Co-Artistic Director, Choreographer, Performer, Teacher and Costume Designer.
-She has created over 60 original works for the company and has toured with them throughout England, the U.S.A. and Canada.
-Cynthia is an artist in residence with the Banff Centre in their Leadership Development Program.
-She also teaches movement with various social service organizations including individuals with Parkinson’s, Cerebral Palsy, Hospice, Autism and Aphasia.
-As well, Cynthia is an artist with the Artist in Residence program for School Boards in Ontario; partnering with teachers to include innovative dance programs in their schools.
+She has created over 70 original works for the company and has toured with them throughout England, the U.S.A. and Canada.
+Cynthia teaches movement with various social service organizations, including individuals with Parkinson’s, Cerebral Palsy, Aphasia and Grief.

 Originally a sheep shearer from Australia, James came to Canada to study dance, theatre and mime at Guelph University, Guelph Ontario, and the former Academy of Performing Arts School in Cambridge, Ontario.
 James worked for the Academy for over a decade, creating and performing productions in China, Australia, New Zealand, Europe and North America.
 Eventually James became the arts school director, teaching and training international young people in dance, theatre and mime.
 In 1990 James began his own company MOTUS O and has since been working the roles of Co-Artistic Director as well as Choreographer, Performer, Set and Prop Designer.
-James also is a teacher in dance and theatre with repeated teaching assignments in various Ontario High Schools in their drama programs as well as leads workshops for individuals with Aphasia, Autism and those in Hospice.
-He has created over 60 original works for the company and has toured them throughout England, Australia, the U.S.A. and Canada.
+He has created over 70 original works for the company and has toured them throughout England, Australia, the U.S.A. and Canada.
+James also is a teacher in dance and theatre with repeated teaching engagements in various Ontario High Schools in their drama and dance programs as well as leads workshops for individuals with Aphasia, Autism and those in Hospice.
+James is a Co-director of MOTUS O’s Junior Company training and creating shows for youth ages 10 – 18.

 Born and raised in Kitchener, Ontario, Laura started dancing at the age of 3.
 She trained in ballet, tap, jazz, modern and lyrical at the Academy of Dance in Waterloo Ontario until the age of 18.
 In 2007, Laura graduated from York University where she received her Bachelor of Fine Arts degree majoring in Dance with honours.
 While at York, Laura had the opportunity to work with and perform choreographic works by David Earle, Carol Anderson, Holly Small and Susan Cash.
 She has also had the pleasure of being taught by world-renowned artists such as Frank Augustyn, Veronica Tennant, and Robert Desrosiers and has studied classical ballet at the Royal Winnipeg Ballet School.
 Laura has danced with MOTUS O dance theatre for 9 seasons performing in their productions Carmina Burana, Perspectives, What the Heck, Petrouchka, Variations in Love, A Christmas Carol, Circus Terrifico, A Little Match Girl, The Shunning, A Fair Tale, Animal Tales, The Best of MOTUS O ~ 25th Anniversary Tour and One Hit Wonders.